wengong-jin/icml18-jtnn/fast_molvae/README.md

 ```
 export PYTHONPATH=$PREFIX/icml18-jtnn
 ```
-The MOSES dataset is in `icml18-jtnn/data/moses` (
+The MOSES dataset is in `icml18-jtnn/data/moses` (copied from https://github.com/molecularsets/moses).

 ## Deriving Vocabulary
 If you are running our code on a new dataset, you need to compute the vocabulary from your dataset.